By Nada daVeiga

 The chances are one of your customer process steps will likely depend on another team’s app.
 Or the data needed for your analytics project will be within another team’s control.
 With so much cross-departmental integration, ensure different teams are using the same integration platform to maximize reuse.

 - Plan to keep pace with customer touchpoint variety

 Having to perform hand-coded API integrations or costly custom integrations just to keep pace is a sure way to drain budgets.
-Ensure your integration platform connects with your current apps, whether you’re running Salesforce, NetSuite, SAP, Oracle, or any other app, as well as the ones you plan to use in the future, without requiring having to build connectivity.
+One particular data integration best practice is to ensure your integration platform connects with your current apps, whether you’re running Salesforce, NetSuite, SAP, Oracle, or any other app, as well as the ones you plan to use in the future, without requiring having to build connectivity.

 - Customer data is your fastest growing asset – prepare to scale

 There’s often no faster growing asset in the enterprise than customer data.
 And not just data, the sheer number of workflows around customer experience are set to skyrocket.
 Choose an integration platform that’ll keep pace.
 Because being forced to switch customer integration platforms later can quickly put the brakes on a customer experience initiative.

 To learn how to design your integration strategy to enable success with your customer initiatives, watch our webcast, “Data integration best practices in the age of the digital customer experience,” featuring Michele Goetz, Principal Analyst, Forrester Research Inc, and Ravi Dharnikota, Chief Enterprise Architect, SnapLogic.
 You’ll take away actionable insights for ensuring your organization’s data integration best practices are optimized for the digital customer.
 Register today!